 The words of a family, because I read too much incomprehension about "Danwuwu" or "The Shape of a Bird" or something else, it is too much contrast with the love of this "Norwegian Forest".
-And this situation may be caused by "No" unintentionally.
+This situation may be caused by "No" unintentionally.

-It seems that too many people started contacting Murakami because of "Norwegian Forest".
-However, "No" is just an anomaly in Murakami's works, it is an exploration of the realistic style by Murakami.
+It seems that too many people started contacting Murakami because of the "Norwegian Forest".
+However, "No" is just an anomaly in Murakami's works, it is an exploration of the realistic style of Murakami.

 After this exploration, he never tried a similar way of writing again.
 From this, it can be roughly guessed that for him personally, <No> was somewhat wrong.

-However, as the most special, approachable, and popular among Murakami's works, "Noh" is easier to be accepted in a wider range than other works.
+However, as the most special, approachable, and popular among Murakami's works, "Noh" is easier to accept in a wider range than other works.
 Sometimes when it comes to Haruki Murakami, it must be "Norway".

 "No" is indeed very good, and Murakami has gained more recognition through this work.
 If it wasn't for "No" paving the way ahead, he probably wouldn't have reached the point where he is almost a household name today.
 Because after all, the audience of his mainstream works is actually not that many.

 If you come into contact with Murakami's other works because you like "Nor", especially because of those pure and beautiful loves, and hope to see more similar things, then it is a pity, and most likely you will be disappointed.